 4. Lanterns.
 A little light ambiance adds a lot to a cozy fall home.
 I didn’t pull mine out this year, but I used one a few years ago when I created this fall tablescape.
 And I will probably pull some out

 5. Free Printables.
 I love a gorgeous free printable for a cheap and easy way to update my home for the next season.
 And I’ve recently shared some fun ways to use a printable other than just printing it out and framing it.
 The “gather” sign below is an example of that.
-I’ll be sharing a tutorial, soon!
+Click here for the tutorial to make your own!

 6. Spray Paint.
 I love the copper look, but I don’t own anything copper!
 So, spray paint to the rescue.
 I recently painted the hoop on this wreath copper instead of the silver it was when I bought it.